marteinn/Skeppa/README.md

 ## Skeppa?

-The name is a wordplay with the swedish word for ship = skeppa.
+The name is a wordplay with the swedish word for "to ship" = "skeppa".

-## TODO:
-- [x] Handle aws dependency for ecr extension
-- [ ] Add image cleanup for ecr extension
-- [x] Find out the best way to create a 'pluggable' extension system
-- [x] Publish on pip
-- [ ] Add the option to specify your own config
-- [x] Add autoload for the config file skepparc.txt
-- [x] Rename fabfile to main
-- [x] Add annotated skeppa.yaml
-- [ ] Add tests

 ## Credits/refefences